 We returned and manually flew and acquired photos around the problematic area this time taking additional oblique images perpendicular to the walkway.
 Processing these images provided an improved point cloud with the walk way visible through the trees to measure the topography along the route.

-The benefit from the extra processing to classify the point cloud was that high vegetation was classified and could be removed from the point cloud to provide a more accurate DSM for measurement and topographical contour creation.
+Extra processing was done to classify the point cloud this time so that high vegetation could be classified and removed from the point cloud to provide a more accurate DSM for measurement and topographical contour creation.

 This article covers the state of the art in drone LiDAR and photogrammetry to capture 3D information for survey and construction.
 The advantages of each method will be covered in terms of accuracy, complexity and cost.
 Using drones for survey offers huge time savings over manual measurement on the ground.
 The data recorded can be processed and used for asset classification, validation as well as health and safety.
 The ease of use means that regular scanning can take place providing a time series as work progresses.
 This can be used to monitor progress, detect issues as they arise, improve management and reduce risk.